rylew2/portfolio-rylew/content/book/managerspath.md

 The primary role of a manger who oversees other managers is to ensure these direct reports are effectively leading their team and aligning within the organization's broader goals.

-It's common for manager's to be good at managing up and hide problems until they become unwieldy.
+It's common for managers to excel at managing up and to hide problems until they become unwieldy.
 While this may make your life as a manager's manager easier in the short term, it's better to hold them to account as soon as you get a hint of any issue.
 Part of this is having your manager's keep track of the health of their teams.
 Your role might also involve navigating complex situations where your direct reports are managing issues with tech leads or product managers - where the lines of responsibility are less clear.

 There are several possibly tricky issues that managers of teams should be held to account for: